 You can take a bottle of vinegar and pour it along the pool edge.
 Using a spray bottle also helps too.
 The acidity of the vinegar is a natural frog repellent.
 In many cases, vinegar is also proven to be toxic to them, killing them way before they ever reach the pool.

 Another method is using coffee grounds.
 After brewing your morning coffee, don’t dispose of the coffee grounds instead, sprinkle them on the edges of tall grass around the pool.
 The acidity of the coffee is also very uncomfortable for frogs and it can also serve as a great fertilizer for the vegetation.

 You can also use freshly squeezed lemon juice (citric acid).

 7. Keep the water moving

-Frogs are quick learning animals.
-If they notice that their eggs are constantly being killed in your pool, then they’re likely going to stop laying eggs there.
+Frogs are quick-learning animals.
+If they notice that their eggs are constantly being killed in the cold water of your pool, then they’re likely going to stop laying eggs there.

 Removing the eggs quickly also prevents the damage they can do to your pool in the form of bacteria and algae-causing microbes.

 Frogs are not all that bad once you have a handle on them.
 If you don’t have the heart to kill these creatures, and generally like the fact that they remove flies and insects from your garden, then maybe you can invest in installing a frog pond for them to live in.